-Police Officers do an anti-drunk driving presentation at a school assembly to demonstrate the dangers of drunk driving.
+Police Officers present an anti-drunk driving demonstration at a school assembly to reinforce the dangers of drunk driving.
 The media generates much publicity for this cause beginning with a kick-off ceremony approximately one month before graduation.
 The program then runs for one month until the day after graduation.

 The Ridgefield Police Department annually plans, organizes and stages a large Halloween party for the youth of Ridgefield.
 This party is held at the Ridgefield Community Center on October 31st.
 The Community Center is decorated in the appropriate decor and volunteers help to make this event a success.
 A magician performs, Madame Zelda is present to tell your fortune and refreshments/candy are available for all who visit.

 Be sure to inspect all treats that your child receives from outside the home; all treats should be in the original sealed wrapper.